uNople/YoutubePlaylistManager/ARCHITECTURE.md

 If you don't have an API key / client.json set, then it will prompt you to enter them.

+Future work to be done in this area:
+- [ ] Finish implementing
-Future work to be done in this area: move from DPAPI to something like DES/AES (insert secure** mechanism here) so it can be cross-platform.
+- [ ] move from DPAPI to something like DES/AES (insert secure** mechanism here) so it can be cross-platform.

 #### EF core